carolineledbetter/Sample_Code/README.md

 You might also be interested in the website for [BIOS6623](https://bios6623-ucd.github.io).

 This is the repository of Caroline Ledbetter.
 To change this file, I pulled the repo and edited it locally.
 Also, I changed my system preferences so markdown files open with text editor instead of Xcode.
 I then pushed it back to github and made comments about my changes.

+My name is Caroline and I am a second year in the MPH program.
+I very much enjoy the intersection of coding and statistical analysis.
+This summer I did an independent study on machine learning and I am very interested in advanced statistical techniques.